LukePappa/Ourism/synthesis.md

 Everything present at t=0 perceives a world-branch wherein it comes to recognize itself as being, which may be abstracted as qualia, qualia then as physics, and physics as mathematics.
-Thus, the cosmos may be understood as an infinite and eternal act of self-realization.